radioactivedecay/radioactivedecay/docs/source/tutorial.rst

     >>> inv_t0 = rd.Inventory({'U-238': 99.274, 'U-235': 0.720, 'U-234': 0.005})

+This is an inventory of natural uranium.

-The following commands can be used to view the contents (radionuclides and their actitivites) and decay data set associated with an inventory:
+The following commands can be used to view the contents (the radionuclides and their activities) and decay data set associated with an inventory:

 .. code-block:: python3